Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

 There are many ways to remove levels in the dual $\mathcal{L}^-$ level expansion, but two approaches are notable.
 The first is using the so-called {\it Zeze map} \cite{Zeze}.
 Given a solution $\Psi$ and an element of the wedge algebra $F(K)$ satisfying $F(0)=1$, we can form a new solution $\Psi'$ with the transformation

 If the leading levels of $\Psi$ and $F$ are both negative, the leading level of $\Psi'$ is the sum of the leading levels of $\Psi$ and $F$.
 One might notice a close resemblance to the Schnabl gauge solution for marginal deformations.
-In fact, the marginal solution in Schnabl gauge is the Zeze map with $F = \Omega$ applied to
+In fact, the Schnabl gauge marginal solution is obtained by applying the Zeze map with $F = \Omega$ to

-This is also a marginal solution.
-It satisfies the equations of motion since it is both BRST invariant and nilpotent (assuming $V$ has regular OPE).
-Interestingly, it satisfies the gauge condition

-There are no regular $KBc$ solutions for the tachyon vacuum in this gauge, though approaching it as a limit of dressed Schnabl gauges leads formally to $\infty\times c$.
-While this doesn't look like a meaningful solution, it is interesting to mention that in boundary string field theory \cite{WittenBSFT}, the tachyon vacuum also sits at infinite distance from the perturbative vacuum in field space \cite{BSFT1,BSFT2}.
-The solution $cV$ is singular as it consists entirely of a state at level $0$.
-However, among all marginal solutions it probably has the closest relation to boundary deformations as understood from the first quantized worldsheet point of view.
-If we have two string field theories $\BCFT_0$ and $\BCFT_*$ related by regular marginal deformation, the actions are equal if the fluctuation field around $cV$ is directly identified with the field of $\BCFT_*$:

-The boundary condition changing operators $\sigma$ and $\sigmabar$ turn on an exponential of line integrals of $V$s on the boundary, which is the most direct way to represent a state of $\BCFT_*$ as a boundary deformation of a state in $\BCFT_0$.
-This can be viewed as a degenerate version of the field redefinition constructed from the simple intertwining solution.
-All of this demonstrates that making solutions more identity-like often clarifies their physical interpretation.

-Another interesting method for removing levels in the dual $\mathcal{L}^-$ expansion is through $KBc$ endomorphisms \cite{Erler_simple}.
-We only discuss this in the context of the $KBc$ subalgebra, though in some cases it can be generalized in an interesting way to larger subalgebras \cite{genericF(K)}.
-We consider an endomorphism $\phi$ acting on elements of the $KBc$ subalgebra defined by

-where $\phi(K)$ is an element of the wedge algebra satisfying $\phi(0)=0$ and $\phi'(0)\neq 0$.
-Surprisingly, the transformed fields $K',B'$ and $c'$ satisfy the defining relations of the $KBc$ subalgebra\footnote{Interestingly, however, the transformed fields do not satisfy auxilliary identities such as $(\d c)^2=0$.}